-- Switch to LED lights which use less electricity than traditional halogen incandescent bulbs.
+- Switch to LED lights which use less electricity than traditional halogen incandescent bulbs or compact fluorescent lights.
 LED lights also provide better quality light and last longer.
 Similarly, replace your halogen downlights with LED lights.
 LEDs use 75% less energy and last 5 to 10 times longer compared to halogen bulbs.

 - Remember to switch lights off when you're leaving a room.

 - A front loading machine is more efficient than a top loading washer, as they use about 50 per cent less water.
 They also offer more features including a choice of water levels for large and small loads, variable wash and rinse temperatures, and different washing and spinning speeds.

 - Washing your clothes in cold water will save considerably on water heating costs.
 Use cold water for the complete cycle with detergents recommended for this purpose.